aldimhernandez/k6-performance-framework/README.md

 ## 🧪 Tipos de pruebas

 - `Smoke`: Verifica disponibilidad básica.
+Done.
 - `Average Load`: Simula carga promedio.
+To do.
 - `Stress`: Empuja la API hasta que empiece a fallar.
+To do.
 - `Soak`: Evalúa estabilidad a largo plazo.
+To do.
 - `Breakpoint`: Detecta el punto de colapso del sistema.
+To do.

 ## 🚀 Cómo ejecutar un test